youzarsiph/drf-material/README.md

 ]
 ```

-I hope you that you find this useful.
+I hope you find this useful.